msanchezgrice/innervoices/README.md

   - `commentInterval` minimum spacing between comments.
   - `commentProbability` the likelihood to produce a comment on a check.
 - Voice
-  - Provider: Browser or ElevenLabs.
+  - Provider: OpenAI Realtime or ElevenLabs.
   - Voice speed, pitch, volume.
   - Test voice button.